f5businessdevelopment/Dynamic_Service_Automation_workshop/README.md

 ### Section 2 - Configure Dyanamic Service Automation

-For the below exercises students are encouraged to use the publicly available [self paced learn guide](https://learn.hashicorp.com/tutorials/consul/consul-terraform-sync-f5-bigip-fast?in=consul/network-infrastructure-automation).
+For the below exercises students are encouraged to use the publicly available **self paced learn guide** (HashiCorp learn guide)

 The learn guide covers the following exercises